Americans snap to attention on virus as big events canceled

 The nation snapped to attention on Wednesday as the new coronavirus was declared a pandemic, stocks slid into bear market territory and the American public finally began to come to grips with the outbreak.
+The NBA said it would suspend its season until further notice.
 President Donald Trump held a rare prime-time address from the Oval Office to calm the public.

 Health and government officials have been sounding the alarm about the virus for nearly two months as it infected and killed thousands of people, pinballing from China to Iran to Italy and beyond before striking Seattle in the first deadly outbreak in the U.S.